AugustinBariant/Truncated_boomerangs/small-AES/README.md

-Small-AES: Practical attack on a 64-bit AES
+Small-AES: Practical attacks on a 64-bit AES
 ======================================================================================

 This directory contains an implementation of a small AES with 4-bit SBoxes,